-Keynote Remarks: Dr. Robert J. Shiller, Nobel Laureate in Economics, Distinguished Professor of Economics,
+Featured Speaker: Dr. Robert J. Shiller Nobel Laureate in Economics, Distinguished Professor of Economics,

 The litigation and enforcement environment continues to evolve for banks, particularly in the context of government investigations and enforcement actions, which, year after year, become steadily more demanding.
 Senior representatives from banks, regulatory agencies, and the legal community will provide insights into the hallmarks of a good internal investigation, current enforcement priorities and initiatives and more.
 The panelists will also discuss issues relating to voluntary disclosure and cooperation, types of credit available for an effective compliance program, institutional versus individual accountability, interagency coordination of enforcement actions, and the appropriate role of compliance monitors.

 Moderator: Daniel Gallagher, Partner, Deputy Chair, Securities Department, WilmerHale

 This panel will explore the privacy landscape emerging in the US, how the financial sector is reacting to the new data protection regimes being established by the states, and the intersection of data privacy and data security.
 The panel will also consider issues that arise in the financial services industry around data sharing and customer authorizations to third parties to access data.